scribe-security/docs/docs/cli/gensbom/README.md

 - Package group - currently supporting debian, apk, python, go, ruby, npm, rpm, java, rust.
 - File group: details on all files in target.
 - Dependancies
-  - Image->Layer: Image and its related layers.
+-  - Image->Layer: Image and its related layers.
-  - Layer->Pkg: Layer and its related packages.
+-  - Layer->Pkg: Layer and its related packages.
-  - Pkg->File: pkgs and there related files.
+-  - Pkg->File: pkgs and there related files.

 ### Gensbom context
 Gensbom supports gathering of the context of the sbom creator. \
 Context will be added to both sbom and attestations for further reference. \
-Currently Gensbom supports `github`, `jenkins` and `local` contexts. \
+Currently Gensbom supports `github`, `jenkins`, `circleci` and `local` contexts. \
 So for example sbom created/signed on a `github workflow` will add the current git url, workflow name.. etc to the sbom as well.

 ### Subtools